Funny Farewell Messages from a Team

 - What if our team is super formal?

-Choose the warm + witty lines (11–20) and skip the jokier bits. - What if we’re remote?
+Choose the warm and witty lines (11–20) and skip the jokier bits. - What if we’re remote?

-Use 31–40 and pair one appreciation sentence about growth or mentorship. - Can we add inside jokes?
+Use 31–40 and pair it with one appreciation sentence about growth or mentorship. - Can we add inside jokes?

-Let people pick a number from the 70 and add their name below it.
+Let people pick a number from 70 and add their name below it.

 Wrap-up (and a quick template you can copy)

-When in doubt, go one warm line + one funny line + one future wish:
+When in doubt, go with one warm line + one funny line + one future wish:

 - Warm: “You made hard work feel easy.”